 Magdalene Student Support Fund

-The College also has its own Student Support Fund to provide modest support for students experiencing unexpected financial hardship.
-If your Tutor is willing to support your application, they will guide you through the process of application.
+The College has its own Student Support Fund to provide modest support for students experiencing unexpected financial hardship.
+Applications are made through your Tutor.

-In more significant cases, your Tutor may suggest an application to the Bell, Abbott, and Barnes Funds.
-The Bell, Abbott, and Barnes Funds provide assistance to undergraduate students (UK, EU, or Overseas) in financial difficulties, particularly to those suffering unexpected hardship.
+In more significant cases, your Tutor may suggest an application to the University Hardship Funds.
+These funds provide assistance to students in financial difficulties, particularly to those suffering unexpected hardship.
 They provide grants of £100 to £1,000 (or up to £2,000 in exceptional circumstances) per annum.

-If they think you may be eligible, your Tutor will need to make an application to the Funds on your behalf, for which you will need to provide them with supporting evidence.
+If they think you may be eligible, your Tutor can advise on making an application.
 Applications must be submitted by the division (half-way point) of each Term.

 In cases of extreme unforseeable financial hardship, it may be possible to apply to the University for a remission of tuition fees for one or more terms.
 You should discuss this option with your Tutor if you think you might be eligible.

 Research Funding for Postgraduate Students

 The Postgraduate Tutor's Research Fund will contribute to trips for conferences or for gathering research data, subject to the availability of funds, and Postgraduate Students away on research trips lasting longer than two weeks may apply for some rebate on their College room rent.